 Invention and Innovation: Students today are growing up amidst a proliferation of new technologies.
-This series offers news stories on the latest in scientific innovations from wet suits inspired by sea otters to tiny robots that work in teams.
+This series offers news stories on the latest in scientific innovations, from wet suits inspired by sea otters to tiny robots that work in teams.
 This series is made possible with generous support from the Lemelson Foundation.

 Analyze This: This series explores science through data, graphs, visualizations and more.
 Students are asked to interpret a visualization — and sometimes graph the original data.
 The series is intended to provide teachers with an easy-to-use tool for classroom learning about data interpretation.

-Student Science Competitions: Society for Science & the Public, which publishes Science News for Students, runs three student science competitions throughout the year: Broadcom MASTERS, the Regeneron Science Talent Search and the International Science and Engineering Fair.
+Student Science Competitions: Society for Science & the Public, which publishes Science News for Students, runs three student science competitions throughout the year: Broadcom MASTERS, the Regeneron Science Talent Search and the Regenon International Science and Engineering Fair.
 Science News for Students covers each event through profiles of competitors and highlights of winners.

-Another version in Science News: Many SNS stories have a corresponding version in Science News.
+Another version in Science News: Many Science News for Students stories have a corresponding version in Science News.
 Science News stories tend to use more advanced terms and more complex sentence structures — and thus read at an upper high school to college-level Flesch-Kincaid score.
 In some instances, educators may wish to have some of their students tackle the Science News version and other students the one in Science News for Students.
 Both are written by the same team of renowned journalists and contain the same facts, citations and sources.